Homogenization and operator estimates for Steklov problems in perforated domains: Problem setting

 Then, to ensure \eqref{Gamma:cond:2}, we assume that for each $\eps>0$ one has $\mu\e>0$, $\wt\mu\e<\infty$, and, moreover, $\mu\ceq \sup_{\eps>0}\wt\mu\e/\mu\e <\infty$.
 Under these assumptions, \eqref{Gamma:cond:2} holds by \eqref{mu:ineqs}, with $\wt C=2\mu$.

-Another example is illustrated in the right-hand figure.
-In this case, the sets $\Gamma\ie$ are $n$-dimensional rectangles stacked together so as to satisfy \eqref{Gamma:cond:1}.
+The second example is obtained by taking the sets $\Gamma\ie$ to be $n$-dimensional rectangles arranged so that \eqref{Gamma:cond:1} holds.
 In order to fulfill \eqref{Gamma:cond:2} each rectangle is required to satisfy a uniform shape-regularity condition: the ratio between its longest and shortest side lengths is bounded uniformly by some absolute (i.e., independent of $\varepsilon$ and $i$) constant.
+Note that this condition does not preclude the rectangles from having vastly different sizes; see Figure~\ref{fig1} (right-hand picture).